EstherPeev/LandDegradation/content/unccdsroleandperformance.md

 > “A state whereby the amount and quality of land resources, necessary to support ecosystem functions and services and enhance food security, remains stable or increases within specified temporal and spatial scales and ecosystems”  ([Briassoulis, 2019](https://www.mdpi.com/2073-445X/8/2/27/htm))

-has been particularly emphasized through the target 15.3 of the Sustainable Development Goals (SDG), which is the part of 17 SDGs adopted by the United Nations which all together aim to end poverty and protect the planet by 2030 [UNDP, 2021](https://www.undp.org/sustainable-development-goals)).
+This concept has been particularly emphasized through the target 15.3 of the Sustainable Development Goals (SDG), which is the part of 17 SDGs adopted by the United Nations which all together aim to end poverty and protect the planet by 2030 ([UNDP, 2021](https://www.undp.org/sustainable-development-goals)).
 The concept has gained considerable attention during the last years and could represent a potential solution to have better clear targets to achieve for states.
 That means, however, that considerable efforts should be taken to modify and adopt this new targets through UNCCD institutional framework.

 # 4. Overall performance of UNCCD?